aemreusta/ehr-privacy-framework/REPORT.md

 ### 1.1 Problem Statement

 The increasing digitization of healthcare records has created unprecedented opportunities for medical research and improved patient care, while simultaneously raising critical privacy concerns.
 Electronic Health Records (EHRs) contain highly sensitive personal information that, if compromised, can lead to identity theft, discrimination, and loss of patient trust.
 Recent cyberattacks on healthcare systems have highlighted the urgent need for robust privacy-preserving technologies that can protect patient data without sacrificing the utility that makes EHRs valuable for healthcare delivery and research.

+As stated in the project motivation, the increasing number of cyberattacks on healthcare systems has led to significant privacy violations.
+The sensitive nature of health data, combined with the growing trend of sharing data across platforms, increases the risk of exposure.
+Developing and evaluating privacy-preserving techniques is essential not only to comply with legal and ethical standards, but also to preserve patient trust in healthcare technologies.

 ### 1.2 Research Objectives